ScriptingWithSaad/Color-changer/README.md

 # Color-changer
 I am creating this Color Changer with HTML, Css and JavaScript.

-click on this link to try out Color Changer: https://scriptwithsaad.github.io/Color-changer/
+Click On This Link To Try Out Color Changer: https://scriptwithsaad.github.io/Color-changer/